morefigs/py-ic-imaging-control/README.md

 # py-ic-imaging-control

-py-ic-imaging-control offers full control of The Imaging Source (TIS) cameras using only Python.
-It is a Python wrapper for the IC Imaging Control SDK and wraps the tisgrabber.dll file included in the IC Imaging Control C SDK installer.
-It supports most of the functionality exposed by the DLL file, including frame ready callbacks.
+py-ic-imaging-control provides control of The Imaging Source (TIS) cameras using only Python.
+It is a Python wrapper for the IC Imaging Control SDK and wraps the tisgrabber.dll file included in the IC Imaging Control C SDK installer using ctypes.
+The code currently supports most of the functionality exposed by the DLL file, including frame ready callbacks.

 This module only works on Windows due to wrapping a DLL.
 Tested on Windows 7 with GigE and USB The Imaging Source cameras.